 By Eugenia Bone

 Written by science writer and mycophile Eugenia Bone, “Have a Good Trip” is a thorough and approachable resource for anyone who wants to learn more about the state of psychedelics today.
-It’s also a great intro to magic mushrooms for folks who are curious and want to know more about safety, benefits, dosing, set and setting, what to expect, and more.
-You might even want to get a copy for that relative who keeps asking you about microdosing because they heard you like mushrooms!
-Written in the first person with plenty of personal anecdotes along with scientific explanations, “Have a Good Trip” is a must-have on any mycophile’s bookshelf.
+It’s also a great intro to magic mushrooms for folks curious about safety, benefits, dosing, set and setting, and what to expect.
+Written in the first person with plenty of personal anecdotes along with scientific explanations — a must-have mycology book on any mycophile’s bookshelf.

 The Mushroom Color Atlas: A Guide to Dyes and Pigments Made from Fungi